SpineEventEngine/BuildSpeed/README.md

 Java or any other implementations.
 Instead, it focuses on the model definitions, providing a sizable amount of various Proto definitions.

-Using the definitions in this repo, we can test performance of our build tools, comparing it to the past performance.
+Using the definitions in this repo, we can test speed of our build tools, comparing it to the past performance.

 The repo contains 1152 message declarations and 32 enum declarations in 192 `.proto` files.